ucdavis/aggie-bot/README.md

 You can then type commands in the form: "<command> <query>", e.g. "ldap smith" to perform an LDAP lookup using the query term "smith".

+_Note: A command must be ACCESSIBLE before it can be used_

 Local Channel Configuration
 ==============================
 You can choose to enable or disable commands for a specific channel.
 For example,